BigDeckClub/BigDeckAppV3/docs/backfill.md

 - Use `dryRun: true` to preview the number of items that would be updated without writing to the database.

 If you'd like, I can open a PR for this change and include migration scripts to add the new inventory columns explicitly rather than relying on runtime ALTER TABLEs.

+-- Testing & Rollout Checklist

+- Use `dryRun: true` for initial runs to preview updates before writing to DB.
+- Start with small `limit` values (e.g., 50) and verify logs and API usage.
+- Monitor application logs for `[BACKFILL]` messages and Scryfall 429/5xx errors.
+- Once comfortable, increase batch sizes gradually and run multiple background jobs.